top of page

 We offer a fixed fee for obtaining Consent Order, which covers all work performed by us on the matter for period of 90 days.
 We find that a large majority of these matters tend to settle well within 90 days.
 If the parties are still unable to reach an agreement after 90 days, it is usually a good indication that there are significant issues in the matter and we may recommend that legal proceedings are commenced following mediation.
 The costs of obtaining Consent Orders depend on the size of the property pool, complexity of asset structure and the extent of negotiations required to reach an agreement.
 We offer a free initial assessment and quote during our first free consultation.

-• Does My Former Partner Need a Lawyer As Well?
+• Does My Former Partner Need a Lawyer for Consent Orders?

 No, unlike a Binding Financial Agreement, there is no requirement for your former partner to have independent legal advice.
-However, we do recommend that for some Consent Order matters your former partner obtains independent legal advice.
+However, we do recommend that for some Consent Order matters your former partner obtains independent legal advice to ensure their interests are protected.

 An Application for Consent Orders can only be lodged when all parties agree and sign the application.
-We can assist in negotiations with your former partner, if he or she does not accept your offer of settlement.
-It is a requirement that prior to going to Court, the parties attend mediation or some form of dispute resolution to attempt to resolve their matter.
-If following mediation, your former partner still does not agree to settle the matter (for example, he or she wants a significantly higher share of the property pool than their legal entitlement) your only alternative may be to commence legal proceedings in the Federal Circuit and Family Court of Australia.
+We can assist in negotiations with your former partner if they do not accept your offer of settlement.
+Before going to Court, the parties must attend mediation or some form of dispute resolution to attempt to resolve the matter.
+If, after mediation, your former partner still does not agree to settle (e.g., they want a significantly higher share of the property pool than their legal entitlement), your only alternative may be to commence legal proceedings in the Federal Circuit and Family Court of Australia.

-• Should I Do a Financial Agreement Instead of an Application for Consent Orders?
+• Is a Financial Agreement Better Than Applying for Consent Orders?

-The suitability for a Binding Financial Agreement will vary depending on your particular circumstances and we will assess this individually on a case by case basis.
-We certainly do not recommend executing a Binding Financial Agreement simply because it may be a quicker option for you.
-There are several reasons for this, including the fact that a Binding Financial Agreement is generally more susceptible to being challenged and set aside, compared to Consent Orders.
-In our view, for matters where the parties have separated, obtaining Consent Orders should always be the preferred option over executing a Binding Financial Agreement.
-However, in cases where an Application for Consent Orders may be rejected by the Court as a result of an unjust and inequitable agreement, executing a Binding Financial Agreement would usually be recommended.
+The suitability of a Binding Financial Agreement varies depending on your specific circumstances, and we assess this on a case-by-case basis.
+We do not recommend executing a Binding Financial Agreement simply because it may be quicker.
+Binding Financial Agreements are generally more susceptible to being challenged and set aside compared to Consent Orders.
+For separated parties, obtaining Consent Orders is usually the preferred option.
+However, if an Application for Consent Orders is likely to be rejected by the Court due to an unjust and inequitable agreement, a Binding Financial Agreement may be recommended.

 • I Already Have a Written Agreement With My Ex.
 Why Do I Need Consent Orders?